UCBoulder/tardigrade_hydra/README.rst

     * production version (``master`` branch): https://aea.re-pages.lanl.gov/stub-repositories/cpp_stub/master/doxygen
     * development version (``dev`` branch): https://aea.re-pages.lanl.gov/stub-repositories/cpp_stub/dev/doxygen

-The documentation can be built with ``build_docs.sh``.
-The steps used in that shell script are repeated here.

 To build just the documentation pick up the steps here:

 2) Create the build directory and move there